-We aim to enable pupils to experience challenges, succeed in their learning, have a sense that learning can be fun and relevant to their lives, become independent learners, enthusiastic and with a willingness to take risks.
-From the earliest opportunity pupils will be encouraged to build tolerance, make good choices and take responsibility in readiness for them taking their place in society.
+We aim to enable pupils to experience challenges, succeed in their learning, and have a sense that learning can be fun and relevant to their lives.
+To become independent and enthusiastic learners with a willingness to take risks.
+From the earliest opportunity, pupils will be encouraged to build tolerance, make good choices and take responsibility in readiness for them taking their place in society.

-Gaining a sense of pride through social learning and positive experiences is part of the ethos of our school.
-Being able to manage and understand their emotions, to apply thinking between feeling and action, and to increasingly show empathy and understanding to others is core to our work.
+Children will gain a sense of pride through social learning and positive experiences as part of the ethos of our school.
+Who are able to manage and understand their emotions, to apply thinking between feeling and action, and to increasingly show empathy and understanding to others is core to our work.
 This is also the backdrop to our positive behaviour policy.